Furia Esports

-Furia Esports, stylized as FURIA Esports or simply FURIA, is a Brazilian professional esports organization.
-Furia competes in Counter-Strike: Global Offensive, Rocket League, League of Legends, Valorant and Rainbow Six: Siege.

-In 2022, Furia was named the fourth biggest esports organization in the world by the North American portal Nerd Street.
+Furia (stylized as FURIA or FURIA Esports) is a Brazilian professional esports organization.
+Furia competes in Counter-Strike 2, Rocket League, League of Legends, Valorant, Rainbow Six: Siege, Apex Legends and Kings League.
+In 2022, Furia was named the fifth most currently successful esports organization in the world by the North American portal Nerd Street.

 History

 Furia was founded in February 2017 by businessman Jaime Pádua, who was planning to invest in electronic sports, and entrepreneurs André Akkari (professional poker player) and Cris Guedes.
 These two had similar plans and gave Jaime the ability to structure the project.

-Counter-Strike: Global Offensive
+On May 6, 2024, the Esports World Cup Foundation, funded by the Saudi Arabia Public Investment Fund and organizers of the Esports World Cup tournament series, announced the 30 organizations (known in the ESWC as Clubs) who would make up the Club Support Program, with Furia being one of them.
+This program gives teams a one-time six-figure stipend if an organization is willing to enter new esports as well as additional funding each year if they drive viewership and fan engagement to the Esports World Cup.

+Counter-Strike

 History

-The team would make their first appearance at a Major just two years after their founding at the IEM Katowice Major 2019, although they were eliminated in the New Challengers Stage.
-Furia continued to improve for the rest of the year, challenging MIBR as the best team in Brazil and finishing runner-up at ECS Season 7.
+FURIA’s Counter-Strike division would make their first appearance at a Major two years after their founding at IEM Katowice Major 2019, although they were eliminated in the New Challengers Stage.
+FURIA continued to improve for the rest of the year, challenging MIBR as the best team in Brazil and finishing second at ECS Season 7.

-The team was the highest seeded team from the Americas region going into PGL Major Stockholm 2021, and were eliminated in the quarterfinals.
-The team was also eliminated in the quarterfinals of PGL Major Antwerp 2022.
+FURIA was the highest seeded team from the Americas region going into PGL Major Stockholm 2021, and were eliminated in the quarterfinals.
+They were also eliminated in the quarterfinals of PGL Major Antwerp 2022.

-On October 7, 2022, Furia qualified, through the America RMR, to the IEM Rio Major 2022.
-With a huge support from the fans in his country, FURIA exceeded expectations and managed to go to the semifinals, until then its best placement in a Major.
+On October 7, 2022, FURIA qualified to the IEM Rio Major 2022 through the Americas RMR.
+In front of the home crowd, FURIA exceeded expectations and reached the semifinals, until then its best placement in a Major.

-The IHC Esports team sensationally outplayed FURIA with a score of 2:1, thanks to which it advanced to the group stage of IEM Katowice 2023.
+In 2023, IHC Esports defeated FURIA 2:1 and advanced to the group stage of IEM Katowice 2023.